G-PORTAL/gpcore-cli/README.md

 ### Ongoing tasks

+- on login to api: check if user/pass is set, if so mark it as admin
+- catch unauthorized error and ask for user/pass

 * Migrate code generation to Jennifer for more advanced stuff (pagination)
 * Pagination support for long lists (pending because of Jennifer migration)